kaaengine/kaa/docs/tutorial/part02.rst

 So far we've been adding objects (Nodes) to the root Node of the scene.
 But each node we create can have its own child nodes, those child nodes can have their own children and so on.

-All transformations applied to a node are also applied to all its child nodes.
+All transformations applied to a node are automatically applied to all its child nodes.
 Let's check this out in practice.
 Add the following code to the :code:`__init__` function of the Scene.

 .. code-block:: python